-In 2002 PRIM began investing in timberland and natural resources in order to enhance portfolio diversification, act as a hedge against inflation and provide stable income returns.
+In 2002 PRIM began investing in timberland in order to enhance portfolio diversification, act as a hedge against inflation and provide stable income returns.
 Investment returns from timberland investments are derived from the net cash flow generated from the sale of trees (referred to as stumpage sales) combined with capital appreciation from the biological growth of the trees.
 Both of these return factors depend upon the direction of forest product commodity prices (paper goods and lumber products).
 The PRIM Board desires its timber and natural resource portfolio to be diversified by investment in different timber property types, in a variety of geographic locations and with different managers.

 - Event Driven